 Amedeo Modigliani Paintings, Depression, Alcohol & Women

-Today art critcs say that Amedeo Modigliani paintings are the greatest expressionist portraits of the 20th century.
-His beautiful signature style depicts single-figures with long necks, elongated and oval faces, almond-shaped eyes and small, pursed lips.
+Today art critics say that Amedeo Modigliani paintings are the greatest expressionist portraits of the 20th century.
+His beautiful signature style depicts single-figures with long necks, elongated faces, almond-shaped eyes and small, pursed lips.

 Modigliani’s Early Years